-White House urges OPEC to boost oil output amid Covid-19 economic recovery
+White House urges OPEC to boost oil output amid covid-19 economic recovery

-Recent planned increases by OPEC won’t fully offset previous cuts, National Security Adviser Jake Sullivan says
+White House urges OPEC to boost oil output amid covid-19 economic recovery1 min read .
+Updated: 11 Aug 2021, 09:39 PM IST

+- Brent crude, the international oil benchmark, fell 0.8% to $70.04 a barrel after the announcement

 The White House urged OPEC to boost oil production Wednesday, saying recent planned increases are insufficient as countries around the world seek to emerge from the Covid-19 pandemic.